 - Research parking permits and transportation options (parking permit registration begins in mid-June).

 - M.A.C.P. and D.Min. students will be notified about orientation and preparation for the first residency sessions.
 The contact person for logistics for the M.A.C.P. orientation and residency sessions is Mary Page, (919) 613-5366, firstname.lastname@example.org.

+- Complete the background check

 - Those seeking accommodations should contact the Student Disability Access Office.